gizembilgin/indoPacific_COVID19_cost_effectiveness/02_stochastic_outcomes_projections/README.md

 ## Folder contents
 This folder contains code to stochastically estimate the impacts of oral antivirals and booster doses on severe outcomes associated with COVID-19 transmssion.
-For further details on parameter estimation associated with this model see the [previous paper](https://dx.doi.org/10.2139/ssrn.4456598).
+For further details on parameter estimation for this model see the [previous paper](https://dx.doi.org/10.2139/ssrn.4456598).

 ## Scripts included in this folder